vimc/montagu-ci/README.md

     $ vagrant up montagu-ci-server
     $ rm restore/montagu-ci-server

+To test that the restore works, run

+    $ vagrant up montagu-ci-backup

+which will open a new instance of TeamCity server with the most recently backed up (and synchronised) data.
+It will be available on port 8112 (it will have no agents though as they register themselves with the main host).
+As with the main server, it will take 1-2 minutes for the login page to work after provisioning is complete.

 ## VIMC notes

 Ubuntu 16.04 VMs are used for the server and agents.